josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 </details>

-1. Retrieving references to multidimensional array data, AOT detection, and managed buffers handling should be performed via reflection.
+1. AOT detection should be performed via reflection.
+Retrieving references to multidimensional array data should be done using static delegates, and managed buffer registration should be handled through buffer allocation.
 2. Uses CoreCLR implementations from .NET 6.0.
 Simpler alternatives may be substituted in .NET Standard 2.1.
 3. Internally relies on `Enum.GetName(Type, Object)`.
 4. Value-type pointers support `ref struct` generics, but due to C# compiler restrictions, some methods must be